 Before I realized it, self talk included it.

 I’m sure A & R would chuckle if they knew.
-And react gently and kindly.
+React gently and kindly.
 And on the way home in their car wonder if I should possibly be referred somewhere for evaluation.

-Seriously though, it is good to cherish those we look to as life models.
+It is good though, to cherish and remember those we look to as life models.
 They are our examples of how to live in times that are uncomfortable or tumultuous.
 They keep their heads.
 They are the ones who communicate by their strong and calm demeanor that they know Peace in the midst of the storm.
 And as my darling husband says, and they would agree with him, “The only thing that is the end of the world is the end of the world.”
 They also are well practiced in remembering that not everything is about them.
-I’d certainly rather be alongside Alandruth in a frightening situation than even say, Captain America.
+I’d certainly rather be alongside octogenarians AlandRuth in a frightening situation than even say, Captain America.
 It would help a little though if they had that shield thing, but still . . .

-Here’s where I think AlandRuth were very likely coming from in their attitude and demeanor — 1 Corinthians 13.
+Here’s where I think AlandRuth were very likely coming from in their attitude and demeanor:

 The “Love” chapter in 1 Corinthians may be familiar to many of you.
 I hope I don’t shock you when I say it’s almost deathly familiar to me.
 It’s been the focus of so many sermons and books and wedding ceremonies that rubbing shoulders with it constantly has caused complacency on my part.
 I must confess to bumping along the top of it for the last few years.
 Almost yawning.

-And that, friends, is one of the delights of scripture.
-Without diving into an ill-prepared attempt at preaching (you’re welcome), I’ll just say that new life has been breathed into the 13th chapter of 1 Corinthians on behalf of this old gal.
+And that, friends, can actually be one of the delights of scripture.
+Newness.
+Without diving into an ill-prepared attempt at preaching (you’re welcome), I’ll just say that fresh life has been breathed into the 13th chapter of 1 Corinthians on behalf of this old gal.
 Wait.
 Old-ish.
 Still oldish.

 One of my life goals in this season is to reflect the heart and attitude of Jesus during whatever the scenario, and to show up and serve like my friends Al and Ruth.
 Easy or hard.
 Comfortable or not.
 First choice or something way, way down the list.
-Maybe that will include a new type of ministry or I’ll keep happily chugging along in the current path.
-Rooted in love.
-Sans “noisy gong or clanging cymbal” (see v.
-1).
+Maybe that will include a new type of ministry or I’ll keep happily chugging along in the current path . . . sans the “noisy gong or clanging cymbal.”
+Always though rooted in love.

 Whatever comes, I hope you can see a countenance worthy of calling myself a follower of Christ and one that gives you peace.
 If you’re on the platform or even across the room, I pledge not to glare.
-If I do, please tell me because my face falls that way sometimes.
+If I do though, please tell me because my face just falls that way sometimes.
 Ha!
 No seriously.
 It does.
 There’s no question though that I’m pretty much always smiling on the inside and often on the outside when I think of my friends, AlandRuth.
 They have my thanks.

 13 If I speak with the tongues of men and of angels, but do not have love, I have become a noisy gong or a clanging cymbal.
 2 If I have the gift of prophecy, and know all mysteries and all knowledge; and if I have all faith, so as to remove mountains, but do not have love, I am nothing.
 3 And if I give all my possessions to feed the poor, and if I surrender my body to be burned, but do not have love, it profits me nothing.